aicers/github-dashboard-server/README.md

 * `owner`: The owner of the github repository.
 * `names`: The name of the github repository.
 * `token`: Generated github access token value.
 (Token Generation: [github-access-token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token))
-* 'ssh': Path to ssh private key for github code checkout.
+* `ssh`: Path to ssh private key for github code checkout.
 * `db_name`: The name of the db to create/connect.

 Build and serve the app with Cargo as follows: